Thunderhawk (video game): Reception

 The game received critical acclaim, and the Mega CD version was a bestseller in the UK.
 Mega placed the game at #1 in their Top Mega-CD Games of All Time, with the sequel Battlecorps being fourth on the same list.
 Retro Gamer included it on their list of top ten Mega-CD games.
 Next Generation called it the best game release for Sega CD.
 In 1995, Flux magazine ranked the Sega CD version 27th on their "Top 100 Video Games".

+The game sold about 300,000 units in Europe.

+Sequels

-SequelsThunderhawk spawned two sequels, Firestorm: Thunderhawk 2 and Thunderhawk: Operation Phoenix.
+Thunderhawk spawned two sequels, Firestorm: Thunderhawk 2 and Thunderhawk: Operation Phoenix.
 Firestorm was created using the same game engine as the original Thunderhawk.
 Another Core game, Shellshock, also used the Thunderhawk engine.